dennisjay/CarND-Behavioral-Cloning-P3/writeup.md

 ####1.
 An appropriate model architecture has been employed

-The model consists of the pretrained VGG-16 layers with imagenet weights.
+In the secound try the model consists of the pretrained VGG-16 layers with imagenet weights.
 The classification part is replace by one 1024 neuron Dense-Layer with "relu"-Activation, followed by 3 smaller Dense Layers without an activation function.
+Afterwards I switched to the NVIDIA net because it is smaller and better fitting to the input data, performance is better and loss is smaller.

 ####2.
 Attempts to reduce overfitting in the model